 Sure, San Jose can be grimy, ugly and traffic choked in parts.
 Ok, in most parts.
 But that doesn’t mean it’s flat-out dangerous.
 It can be hard to properly quantify safety – there are crime stats and a very ‘handy’ list of the cities with the highest rates of homicides in the world.
 And Costa Rica, let alone San Jose, doesn’t feature on the list once (meanwhile four cities in the USA are listed).

 That doesn’t mean you’re free from risk of other crimes like petty theft and muggings.
 In that respect, I would say exercise the same caution you would in all big cities – don’t roam around alone in unfamiliar areas at night.
 Take licensed taxis or Uber (I’ve written about Uber safety here) at night and don’t flash your cash.
+In any case, Costa Rican buses can be slow.

 If you are worried, take a guided tour (suggestions above).
 Sitting in your hotel or hostel, too scared to explore isn’t fun and or necessary.